 Myrbetriq (mirabegron) selective beta-3 adrenoceptor (Beta3-AR) agonist.
 The drug activates Beta3-ARs on the detrusor muscle of the bladder to facilitate filling of the bladder and storage of urine.

-Adverse reactions associated with the use of Mybetriq may include, but are not limited to, the following:
+Adverse reactions associated with the use of Mybetriq in adults may include, but are not limited to, the following:

 - urinary tract infection